 89. Choose short centerpieces.

-They cost less.
+To save money on your wedding centerpieces, choose shorter arrangements.
 And to be honest, shorter centerpieces are better for conversation across the table!
 These candles look gorgeous grouped together, don’t you think?

 And I love anything in a mercury footed vase:

 Most venues have table numbers you can use.
 Use them if you don’t have a specific table number preference.
 It will save you money.

 91. Hire a videographer for a limited block of time.